-- 1. Create and operate a transit and rideshare system that provides access to county and regionally significant population centers, employment and civic amenities. - 2.
-Focus countywide and regional transit resources to create a transit system which connects these land uses, and adapts to changes in demographics. - a.
-Include facilities and programs that directly support Priority Development Areas (PDAs). - 3.
-Create a reliable mass transit system that allows passengers of local transit systems to easily and conveniently connect to intercity and regional transit systems. - 4.
-Develop and implement programs to coordinate the provision of interregional, intercity and local transit services. - a.
+Create and operate a transit and rideshare system that provides access to county and regionally significant population centers, employment and civic amenities, focus countywide and regional transit resources to create a transit system which connects these land uses, and adapts to changes in demographics.

+- a.
+Include facilities and programs that directly support Priority Development Areas (PDAs). - 2) Create a reliable mass transit system that allows passengers of local transit systems to easily and conveniently connect to intercity and regional transit systems. - 3) Develop and implement programs to coordinate the provision of interregional, intercity and local transit services. - a.
 Study options for coordination of local and intercity transit. - b.
-When requested, support transit operators who are interested in system and functional consolidation. - 5.
-Ensure mobility by providing services for ALL, including older adults, people with disabilities, youth and the low-income population. - a.
+When requested, support transit operators who are interested in system and functional consolidation.

+- 4) Ensure mobility by providing services for ALL, including older adults, people with disabilities, youth and the low-income population. - a.
 Implement the countywide Mobility Management Plan and the Community Based Transportation Plans. - b.
-To ensure long-term viability and

-- mobility, evaluate existing delivery of paratransit services in coordination with Americans with Disabilities Act (ADA) and other countywide as well as alternative delivery options. - c.
-Utilize the Consolidated Transportation Services Agency (CTSA), and Paratransit Coordinating Council (PCC) to guide the identification, development and evaluation of effective transportation services for low income earners, older adults, and people with disabilities and other mobility programs. - 6.
-Implement projects and programs to address the "first mile/last mile" gap faced by transit all users. - 7.
-Seek to increase transit and rideshare usage at a rate faster than the Solano County population growth rate. - 8.
-Ensure system effectiveness by preparing periodic and timely reviews of transit service performance.providers Solano County Transit (SolTrans) is a Joint Powers Authority (JPA) run by its own Board of Directors.
-The other intercity transit provider, Fairfield and Suisun Transit (FAST) is governed by the City of Fairfield.
-Both the Capitol Corridor train system and WETA (aka San Francisco Bay Ferry) are governed by JPA Boards.
+To ensure long-term viability and mobility, evaluate existing delivery of Americans with Disabilities Act (ADA) and other paratransit services countywide as well as alternative delivery options. - c.
+Utilize the Consolidated Transportation Services Agency (CTSA), and Paratransit Coordinating Council (PCC) to guide the identification, development and evaluation of effective transportation services low income earners, older adults, and people with disabilities and other mobility programs. - 5) Implement projects and programs to address the "first mile/last mile" gap faced by transit all users. - 6) Seek to increase transit and rideshare usage at a rate faster than the Solano County population growth rate. - 7) Ensure system effectiveness by preparing periodic and timely reviews of transit service performance.